-Hearty and delicious, this pumpkin chowder is made with canned pumpkin (perfect for that left-over canned pumpkin!), chicken, rice and red bell pepper.
+Hearty and delicious, this pumpkin chicken soup is made with canned pumpkin (perfect for that left-over canned pumpkin!), chicken, rice and red bell pepper.

 Who would have guessed that my first pumpkin recipe of the Fall season would be a soup?!
 Yes, the first can of pumpkin I opened this year was for this hearty and delicious Pumpkin Chicken Soup.

 If you were a bit taken aback when you read “pumpkin” together with “chicken soup”, I get it.
 When it comes to canned pumpkin, we immediately think of muffins or pie.
 Sweet things.
 I can assure you that there is nothing sweet about this soup.
-And no, it doesn't taste anything like a muffin :)
+And no, it doesn’t taste anything like a muffin :)

 Together with the canned pumpkin that flavours this soup, there are hearty chunks of chicken, lots of diced onion and red bell pepper and a bit of rice.
 The rice in this soup both adds to the heartiness and contributes to the thickening of this hearty soup.